TheLancashireman/davros/davroska/README.md

 Executables run strictly according to priority.
 So if you activate a task with a higher priority than the calling task it will run straight away, but if you activate a task with the same or lower priority it gets queued for later.
-Executables must voluntarily yield the CPU (dv_terminatetask, dv_chaintask) to allow other executables with the same or lower priority to run.
+Executables must voluntarily yield the CPU (dv_terminatetask, dv_chaintask, dv_waitevent) to allow other executables with the same or lower priority to run.

 Tasks can have "multiple activations", though the use case for this is obscure.
 It means that if the task cannot run because of a higher-priority executable, its activations get queued.
 Queued executables of the same priority run in FIFO order

+Extended tasks can wait for events.
+The task remains activated while waiting, but is removed from the scheduling queues so that other tasks of the same or lower priority can run.
+When another task, ISR or alarm sets an event for which the task is waiting, the task is placed in the scheduling queues and continues executing when appropriate.

 An executable can raise its priority (dv_takemutex) or lower it again (dv_dropmutex), but never lower than the base priority of the executable.